serenorg/serendb/README.md

 ## Running a local development environment

-Neon can be run on a workstation for small experiments and to test code changes, by following these instructions.
+SerenDB can be run on a workstation for small experiments and to test code changes, by following these instructions.

 #### Installing dependencies on Linux